Meshlab-HSN/NWT_I_WiSe2324/Practical_Lectures/Lecture2.md

 ## Sending a picture using netcat

+> You will often find that there are different implementations of `netcat`:
+> - `nc`: traditional netcat implementation
+> - `netcat`: OpenBSD-based implementation of netcat.
+Compared to `nc` it has more features and options to use.
+> - `ncat`: Much-improved reimplementation of the traditional netcat, originating in the Nmap project.
+It's feature-set can be compared with OpenBSD-netcat.

 To send a picture from our VM to our local machine, we need to download one to our VM first (optimally, a relatively big picture).
 For that, we can either use <code>wget</code> or <code>curl</code>:
 <pre>